-Foreign buyers, however, continue to have a strong edge over domestic competitors.
-Those with significant holdings of Euros and Pounds have seen a steadily high rate of exchange for the past two quarters, and, for the most part, have not been as effected by the global credit crunch.
+Foreign buyers, however, continue to have a sharp edge over domestic competitors.
+Those with significant holdings of Euros and Pounds have seen a steadily high rate of exchange for the past two quarters, and, for the most part, have not been as affected by the global credit crunch.

-The luxury market in particular has become a prime investment for many with non-dollar cash holdings.
-Though the luxury market during the second quarter was up 37.5% from the 2Q of 2007, the market has “eased off” of the record prices of the previous quarter, as median prices fell by 0.8%.
+The luxury market, in particular, has become a prime investment for many with non-dollar cash holdings.
+Though the luxury market during the second quarter was up 37.5% from the 2Q of 2007, the demand has “eased off” of the record prices of the previous quarter, as median prices fell by 0.8%.

 The condo and co-op markets behaved in relatively similar manners during the quarter, though inventory was somewhat higher in the condo market.

 The loft market, however, performed the strongest during the quarter.
-Sales activity actually increased, and that kept the growth in inventory levels to extremely low.
-Average prices increased by about 3%, and reached a record level of $1,700,000.
+Sales activity increased, and that kept the growth in inventory levels to extremely low.
+Average prices rose by about 3% and reached a record level of $1,700,000.